Published online Apr 14, 2019. doi: 10.3748/wjg.v25.i14.1741

 Accepted: March 15, 2019

 Published online: April 14, 2019

 Non-alcoholic fatty liver disease (NAFLD) is a major global health problem with a substantial rise in prevalence over the last decades.
-Patients with hypothalamic-pituitary disease have the feature of central obesity, insulin resistance, and dyslipidemia, and there is increased prevalence of liver dysfunction consistent with NAFLD in this population.
+Patients with hypothalamic-pituitary disease have the features of central obesity, insulin resistance, and dyslipidemia, and there is an increased prevalence of liver dysfunction consistent with NAFLD in this population.
 Growth hormone deficiency (GHD) has been considered as an important contributing factor to these metabolic changes in hypopituitary patients.
-However, the causes of hypopituitarism in the reported studies varied and combined pituitary hormone deficiency including central diabetes insipidus is much common in this population.
+However, the causes of hypopituitarism in the reported studies varied, and combined pituitary hormone deficiency, including central diabetes insipidus, was more common in this population.
 This retrospective cross-sectional study was performed to analyze clinical characteristics of NAFLD in Chinese adult hypopituitary/panhypopituitary patients, and to explore the risk factors that lead to rapid progression to cirrhosis.

 The research motivation of the present study was to identify possible risk factors related to NAFLD in patients with hypopituitarism by summarizing the characteristics of NAFLD in this patient population, in order to prevent and delay the occurrence and progression of NAFLD in patients with hypopituitarism in future.

 The main objectives of the present study were to analyze clinical characteristics of NAFLD in Chinese adult hypopituitary/panhypopituitary patients, and to explore the risk factors that lead to rapid progression to cirrhosis.
 Additional studies are required to research the mechanism of rapid progression of NAFLD to cirrhosis in hypopituitary patients.